 Before his appointment to the Senate post on December 17, 2012, Scott was a Congressman representing South Carolina’s 1st Congressional District.
 Elected during the 2010 midterm elections, he was also the first black Republican elected to the House of Representatives from South Carolina since George Washington Murray, who served in Congress from 1896 to 1897.

-Tim Scott graduated from Charleston Southern University with a B.S. degree in Political Science in 1988.
+Tim Scott graduated from Charleston Southern University with a B.S. in political science in 1988.
 He began his professional life selling insurance door-to-door.
 Over the years, the business, Tim Scott Allstate Insurance, developed into a highly successful company.
 Scott is also a partner in the Pathway Real Estate Group.

-The freshman Representative has been appointed to the House of Representatives Small Business and Transportation Committees.
+The freshman representative was appointed to the House of Representatives Small Business and Transportation Committees.
 Having defined himself as a fiscal and social conservative, he declined to join the Congressional Black Caucus which he considers a liberal organization.

-While a Congressman Scott supports repeal of all pro-choice laws, opposes same-sex marriage and stem cell research.
-He also endorses anti-immigration legislation, similar to the bill signed into law by Arizona Governor Jan Brewer in April 2010 and favors legislation that would penalize employers who knowingly hire illegal aliens.
+Scott supports repeal of all pro-choice laws and opposes both same-sex marriage and stem cell research.
+He also endorses anti-immigration legislation, similar to the bill signed into law by Arizona Governor Jan Brewer in April 2010.
+He favors legislation that would penalize employers who knowingly hire illegal aliens.
 He supports legislation that would make English the official language of the United States.
-The South Carolina Congressman also supports repeal of President Barack Obama’s Patient Protection and Affordable Care Act, favoring a free market in health care.
+The South Carolina congressman also supports repeal of President Barack Obama’s Patient Protection and Affordable Care Act, favoring a free market in health care.

 On December 17, 2012, Scott was appointed by South Carolina Governor Nikki Haley to be the state’s junior Senator, completing the unexpired term of Senator James DeMint who resigned his seat.
 Scott won relection to the final two years of DeMint’s term in 2014.
-He is seeking election to a full term as U.S. Senator in November 2016.
-Scott is a bachelor.
+He was re-elected to a full term as U.S. Senator in November 2016.